ArchDB-Soc/archdb-frontend/README.md

 This project is to help them explore options for developing a new IADB from scratch.
 Right now it uses sample data.

+Feedback is welcome, feel free to get in contact with suggestions.

 Find the backend here: https://github.com/plabram/iadb

 * It uses React.
 Vanilla JavaScript might be even easier to maintain, but it would have been more difficult to generate a quick proof of concept.